-What is the second tool in your Homeschool Mama’s Toolbox for Big Emotions?
+What is the second tool in your Homeschool Mom’s Toolbox for Big Emotions?

 We’ll chat about that in Part 2.

-How are we dealing with our homeschool mama’s toolbox to address big emotions, specifically, our thoughts?
+How are we dealing with our homeschool mom’s toolbox to address big emotions, specifically, our thoughts?

 Your brain and your thoughts are significantly underrated tools.

-We can influence our thoughts, and good things, because our thoughts define our reality, but we don’t have to have our reality be defined by our unhelpful thoughts.
+We can influence our thoughts, and good things because our thoughts define our reality, but we don’t have to have our reality defined by our unhelpful thoughts.

 - Will you sit with your feet on the ground and back straight up?

 - Will you breathe in for five beats…one-two-three-four-five…

 - Hold that breath for five…one-two-three-four-five…

 When you do this often enough, you’ll realize there is a presence, an energy, or an awareness that is beyond your thoughts.